 Newegg intends to finance its future working capital requirements and capital expenditures from cash generated from operating activities and funds raised from financing activities, including the net proceeds Newegg will receive from this Offering, and return from investing activities.
 Newegg's future capital requirements may, however, vary materially from those now planned or anticipated.
 Changes in its operating plans, lower than anticipated net sales, increased expenses or other events, including those described in "Risk Factors," may cause it to seek additional debt or equity financing in the future.
 If its existing cash is insufficient to meet its requirements, Newegg may seek to issue debt or equity securities or obtain additional credit facilities.
 Financing may not be available on acceptable terms, on a timely basis, or at all, and its failure to raise adequate capital when needed could negatively impact its growth plans and its financial condition and results of operations.
 Issuance of additional equity securities, including convertible debt securities, would dilute its earnings per share.
 The incurrence of debt would divert cash for working capital and capital expenditures to service debt obligations and could result in operating and financial covenants that restrict its operations and its ability to pay dividends to its shareholders.
 If Newegg is unable to obtain additional equity or debt financing as required, its business operations and prospects may suffer.

 Historical Cash Flows

-The following table sets forth its selected consolidated cash flow data for the years ended December 31, 2018 2019, and 2020.
+The following table sets forth its selected consolidated cash flow data for the six months ended June 30, 2020 and 2019, and the years ended December 31, 2017, 2018 and 2019.